sanfinity-Iot/openremote/Demo-Smart-City.md

-The Manager UI functionality is described in the next paragraph [Online Demo Smart City](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-Edge-gateways) illustrated in the [Smart City online demo](https://openremote.io/demo/) with a few imaginary applications in a single realm, and in 'Read' mode.
-It illustrates how the integration of several vertical solutions in a central platform, benefits a Smart City or Smart Building, and what you can build yourself, once installed locally.
-You can also watch this [Introduction Video](https://youtu.be/K28CQMKr-rQ) to get an overview.
+First of all, the Manager UI functionality is described in the next paragraph [Online Demo Smart City](#online-demo-smart-city---read-mode).
+It illustrates how the integration of several vertical solutions in a central OpenRemote platform, benefits a Smart City or Smart Building.

-Once installed locally (see [Quick Start](https://github.com/openremote/openremote/blob/master/README.md)), you will have an empty installation, including the 'Master' realm and full 'Admin' access with all options.
+Next, the full OpenRemote Manager with 'Admin' access is explained in the second paragraph [OpenRemote Manager - Admin Mode](#-openremote-manager---admin-mode).

+Finally, in the third paragraph, we explain how to [configure and fully style the OpenRemote platform](#-white-labelling-your-own-iot-platform)

 # Online Demo Smart City - Read Mode

 To view a few example applications we have added the 'Smart City' project realm to the [online demo](https://openremote.io/demo/), which gives control over several application areas in 'read only' mode.
-It's build using the OpenRemote UI components (for Developers see [Working on the UI](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-Working-on-the-UI)).
+Alternatively, you can also watch this [Introduction Video](https://youtu.be/K28CQMKr-rQ).

 If you open the application you will get four main views: Map (Figure 1), Assets (Figure 2), Rules (Figure 3), and Insights.
 On mobile you will only see Map, Assets and Insights.